-Growing as an annual, or a short lived perennial in warmer climates, pot marigold has a profuse blooming habit, decorating beds and containers with bright, daisy-like flowers.
+Growing as an annual, or a short lived perennial in warmer climates, the plant has a profuse blooming habit, decorating beds and containers with bright, daisy-like flowers.
 However it is not just a decorative plant.
 In years gone by the marigolds brightly colored petals were used to color butter and cheeses.

 Today the flowers are still used to add a spicy flavor to stews and salads.
 For this reason you can grow pot marigold as part of a herb garden.
 Away from the kitchen Calendula is used in cosmetics and is said to be able to boost the immune system.
 It is also a useful companion plant, keeping aphids and pests away from vegetable or ornamental plants.

-Even if you are new to gardening, this article will ensure that you will soon be enjoying the benefits of the pot marigold.
+Even if you are new to gardening, this article will ensure that you will soon be enjoying the benefits of the plant.
 From sowing the seeds to harvesting and using the plant, we will cover everything you need to know.

 Varieties of Pot Marigold

-There are a number of different pot marigold varieties available to purchase as seeds or plug plants.
+There are a number of different pot marigold (calendula officinalis) varieties available to purchase as seeds or plug plants.

 There are many different varieties available, from dwarf to bushiers plants.
 These plants also vary in colour.
 This means that gardeners will be sure to find something that suits their planting style and space.

 With so much choice on offer you’ll be sure to find something that fits into your garden.